oroinc/crm/README.md

 $value  = $config->get('oro_anybundle.anysetting');
 ```

-To use settings inside your bundle you can use `SettingsBuilder` helper class.
+To define settings inside your bundle you can use `SettingsBuilder` helper class.

 YourBundle\DependencyInjection\Configuration.php:

 ``` php